Table of contents

 Sensory characteristics of a Brut Nature

-- – mineral tension
+- – Mineral tension and sharp freshness

-– Seafood and shellfish: oysters, sea urchins, raw scallops, caviar - – Raw or grilled fish: carpaccio, sashimi, sushi, grilled sole
+- – Seafood and shellfish: oysters, sea urchins, raw scallops, caviar

 - – Cheeses: Parmesan, aged Comté